 Larger studies are needed to validate the findings of this study and specify exactly how Covid-19 affects male fertility.
 And this is in addition to a long series of pandemic studies.
 All suggest a real danger to men's reproductive abilities after recovery from the virus.

-Since last April, companies that send out seed collection and storage kits have increased their turnover.
+Since last April, companies that send semen collection and storage kits have increased their business.

-While we don't know when we will have more concrete answers, there is a way around reduced male fertility, and apparently it is already being used.
+While we don't know when we'll have more concrete answers, there is a way around reduced male fertility, and it appears it's already being used.

-“All over the world, on every continent, we observe that men are much more likely to be hospitalized with severe forms of Covid-19.
-And also significantly more likely to die, ”says the Johns Hopkins biologist Sabra Klein on the University blog.
+“Across the world, on every continent, we see that men are much more likely to be hospitalized with severe Covid-19.
+And also significantly more likely to die,” says the Johns Hopkins biologist Sabra klein on the University blog.

 Waiting for remedies